-The industry categorizes the towing and recovery market into three general product types: light duty wreckers; heavy duty wreckers; and car carriers.
-The light duty wrecker market consists primarily of professional wrecker operators, repossession towing services, local and national governmental entities and repair shop or salvage company owners.
-The heavy duty market includes professional wrecker operators serving the needs of commercial vehicle operators as well as governmental entities.
+The industry categorizes the towing and recovery market into three general product types: light-duty wreckers; heavy-duty wreckers; and car carriers.
+The light-duty wrecker market consists primarily of professional wrecker operators, repossession towing services, local and national governmental entities and repair shop or salvage company owners.
+The heavy-duty market includes professional wrecker operators serving the needs of commercial vehicle operators as well as governmental entities.
 The car carrier market has expanded to include equipment rental companies that offer delivery service and professional towing operators who desire to complement their existing towing capabilities.

 We have developed a diverse network of independent distributors, consisting of approximately 80 distributors in North America, who serve all 50 states, Canada and Mexico, and numerous distributors that serve other foreign markets.
-In 2017, no single distributor accounted for more than 10% of our sales.
+In 2018, no single distributor accounted for more than 10% of our sales.
 Management believes our broad and diverse network of distributors provides us with the flexibility to adapt to market changes, lessens our dependence on particular distributors and reduces the impact of regional economic factors.

-Our sales force services our network of independent distributors and consists of sales representatives whose responsibilities include providing sales support to the entire base of independent distributors.
+We engage sales representatives who provide sales support to our entire network of independent distributors.
 Sales representatives receive commissions on direct sales based on product type and brand and generally are assigned specific territories in which to promote sales of our products and to maintain customer relationships.
 To support sales and marketing efforts, we produce demonstrator models that are used by our sales representatives and independent distributors.
-In addition to providing services to our network of independent distributors, our sales force sells our products to various governmental entities, including the U.S. federal government and foreign governments, through prime contractors.
+In addition to providing services to our network of independent distributors, our sales representatives sell our products to various governmental entities, including the U.S. federal government and foreign governments, through prime contractors.